Working at the Provisional Technical Secretariat

 The Provisional Technical Secretariat (PTS)

 The PTS started its work in Vienna on 17 March 1997 under the auspices of Executive Secretary Wolfgang Hoffmann.
 He was succeeded by Tibor Tóth on 1 August 2005.
 On 1 August 2013, Lassina Zerbo became the organization’s third Executive Secretary.
+The fourth Executive Secretary, Robert Floyd, took office on August 1 2021.
 The Executive Secretary is the only PTS official appointed by the Commission and reports directly to the Commission on PTS operations.

 The PTS staff is multinational in composition.
 However, only nationals of Signatory States are eligible to serve in the PTS.

 The main function of the Provisional Technical Secretariat is to assist the Preparatory Commission in the establishment of a “global alarm system”, which will monitor compliance with the Treaty.